JetBrains/lincheck/docs/topics/progress-guarantees.md

     @Test
     fun modelCheckingTest() = ModelCheckingOptions()
-        .checkObstructionFreedom(true)
+        .checkObstructionFreedom()
         .check(this::class)
 }
 ```

-The common non-blocking progress guarantees are (in order to weaken):
+The common non-blocking progress guarantees are (from strongest to weakest):

 * **wait-freedom:** each operation completes in a bounded number of steps no matter what other threads do;
 * **lock-freedom:** guarantees system-wide progress, so that at least one operation completes in a bounded number of steps,
                     while a particular operation may be stuck;
 * **obstruction-freedom:** – any operation can complete in a bounded number of steps if all the other threads pause.

-For now, Lincheck supports only the _obstruction-freedom_ progress guarantee.
+At the moment, Lincheck supports only the _obstruction-freedom_ progress guarantee.
-As most the real-world liveness bugs introduce unexpected blocking code,
+However, as most the real-world liveness bugs introduce unexpected blocking code,
-obstruction-freedom check is beneficial for lock-free and wait-free algorithms.
+obstruction-freedom check is extremely helpful for lock-free and wait-free algorithms as well.

 > * Get the full code of the example [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/ConcurrentMapTest.kt).
 > * Get another example where we test Michael-Scott queue implementation for progress guarantees [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/ObstructionFreedomViolationTest.kt).